MattesGroeger/vim-bookmarks/README.md

 ## Unite Integration
 ![A screenshot of vim-bookmarks' Unite interface](./screenshot-unite-interface.png)

-[Unite](https://github.com/Shougo/unite.vim) is a multi-purpose user-interface plugin platform. vim-bookmarks provide an Unite source called `vim_bookmarks` so users who use Unite will handle bookmarks with the Unite interface.
+[Unite](https://github.com/Shougo/unite.vim) is a multi-purpose user-interface plugin platform.
+Vim-bookmarks provides a Unite source called `vim_bookmarks` so users who use Unite will handle bookmarks with the Unite interface.

 Additionally, when showing all your bookmarks, Unite is detected and the plugin will open `:Unite vim_bookmarks` instead of Vim's quickfix window.
-Note that `g:bookmark_auto_close` is no longer applied, once opened, the window is managed by Unite.
+Note that `g:bookmark_auto_close` is no longer applied.
+Once opened, the window is managed by Unite.

 To set a global per-source context setting, that will apply to Unite's vim_bookmarks source everytime it's opened, you can add this to your `vimrc`: